 From May, the wet season begins, with September experiencing the most rainfall.
 The most agreeable weather occurs during the dry season from November through to February, which also sees cooler temperatures.

 Thailand has exploded onto the travel scene in the last 50 years.
 In the mid-20th century, the country was experiencing a stable political climate and, around the same time, Bangkok found a place at the centre of the air transport revolution.
 This, combined with spectacular scenery, vibrant culture and affordable living, helped transform Bangkok into the most-visited city in the world (Forbes).

-At the beginning of October 2022, Thailand lifted the last of its travel restrictions in line with the end of its nationwide Covid-19 Emergency Decree.
 The country is also expanding the Suvarnabhumi Airport, adding new aeroplane hanger structures and connection tunnels.
-Phase 2, which will increase passenger capacity from 45 million to 65 million per year, is due to be completed in 2023.
-Phase 3 will up passenger capacity further to 85 million.
+The expansion will increase passenger capacity from 45 million to 85 million.

 Thailand and its capital city are well-established travel hotspots and have repeatedly topped tables in tourism over the years.
 Therefore, Bangkok is a safe bet for holiday rentals, with guaranteed demand and generous returns.

 Property in Thailand is extremely affordable compared to other capital cities.
 In Bangkok, the average house price is around 3.4 million THB.
 This equates to approximately 80,000 British pounds.
 To put things into perspective, the average price of a house in London could get you almost six properties in Bangkok.